Sapphire-Inc/.github/profile/README.md

 - Sapphire Brainpop hack.

 ## ✉️ Contact info
-- CA or any other companies that want to contact us for any legal inquiries contact officialsapphire111@gmail.com, We will respond and take action accordingly as soon as possible.
+- CA or any other companies that want to contact us for any legal inquiries contact officialsapphire111@gmail.com.

 © 2024 Sapphire Inc. All rights reserved.